juliogomez/netdevops/pyATS.md

 |------------------------------------------------------------------------------|
 ```

 As you can see the system generates some files that signal exactly what has changed from the _good_ situation to the _bad_ one.
-In this specific case, the key file shows that Lo1 in the CSR1000v is now disabled:
+In this specific case, one of the files immediately shows that Lo1 in the CSR1000v has been disabled!

 ```
 (pyats) /pyats/demos # cat ./diff_interface_iosxe_csr1000v-1_ops.txt